 to acids as the reactions

-with water are violent enough, so adding them to acid would be considered too dangerous in a classroom, as the
+with water are violent enough, so adding them to acid would be considered too dangerous in a classroom environment since the

 reactions are likely to be violent or explosive.
 For the reactions shown in the image you can measure the